 - Medabots, the old TV show, has the main character's mother crawl into bed with him.
 Freaks him right off the futon.
 Turns out she read it in a magazine article about how to get kids awake in time for school.
 There's also advice about how to get kids to do chores/help out around the house.

 - Used for opposite the usual reason in Magical Girl Lyrical Nanoha StrikerS.
 The scene opens with Nanoha and Fate apparently alone on their big, fluffy bed with nothing but their nightclothes on.
 Then, as Nanoha wakes up and sleepily watches Fate, their bed cover twitches, and she opens it to reveal that Vivio was also asleep between them.
-The bed, incidentally, is big enough for at least six people to comfortably occupy.

 - Happens to Asuna in Mahou Sensei Negima! whenever Negi sleepwalks into her bed thinking she's his big sister Nekane.